megasyst/lab/docs/1_common.rst

 HTTP notifications to merchant servers
 -------------------------------------

-The MAP notifies merchant by configured HTTP method regarding every significant event(example: starting or stopping of subscription, complaint, withdrawals and etc.)
+The MAP notifies merchant by configured HTTP method regarding every significant event(example: starting or stopping of subscription, complaint, withdrawals and etc.) and waits **HTTP 200** status in the response.

 HTTP notifications available:
   * HTTP or HTTPS protocol